-The Santa Fe Institute is pleased to announce the 24th annual Graduate Workshop in Computational Social Science Modeling and Complexity, June 17 - June 29, 2018, in Santa Fe.
+The Santa Fe Institute is pleased to announce the 24th annual Graduate Workshop in Computational Social Science, June 17 - June 29, 2018, in Santa Fe.
 The workshop will bring together a group of advanced graduate students and a small faculty for an intensive two-week study of computational social science.
 The workshop will consist of lectures by faculty, seminars by members of the Santa Fe Institute, and presentations of work in progress by graduate student participants.
 The primary goal of the summer workshop is to assist graduate students pursuing research agendas which include a computational modeling component.
 A significant portion of the workshop will be devoted to analyzing and improving research being conducted by the graduate student participants.

 Participation at the workshop will be limited to around 10 graduate students.
 Women and members of unrepresented groups are especially encouraged to apply.

 Tuition: $2,475.
 Tuition for the program covers participation, course materials, accommodations, and meals.
 Students are responsible for the cost of travel.

 After being accepted, students are expected to seek financial support for tuition from their home institutions, departments, or other sources.
 SFI is happy provide supporting information about GWCSS to accompany such requests or applications.
 A limited amount of tuition assistance may be available for students with exceptional need who have demonstated substantial effort to obtain outside support.

 Applications will be accepted beginning November 10, 2017, through February 13, 2018.